Sepak takraw: Origins of the modern sport

 It is likely that the sport had gained popularity in Negeri Sembilan and spread to various states of Malaya (now West Malaysia).
 In the years following World War II up to the mid-20th century, "Sepak Raga Jubilee" was played in rural villages and towns throughout Malaya.
 Though Malaysia is a multiracial country, Sepak Takraw is mainly popular among the Malay community.
 The new sport then spread to Penang.
-The popularization of present-day Sepak Takraw is, for the most part, attributed to three people from Jalan Patani, Penang.
+The popularisation of present-day Sepak Takraw is, for the most part, attributed to three people from Jalan Patani, Penang.
 In February 1945, a net and tenets like badminton were presented by Hamid Mydin, accompanied by local Sepak Raga sportsmen Mohamad Abdul Rahman and Syed Yaacob, to demonstrate Mydin's new variation of "Sepak Raga Jaring" (Net Sepak Raga).
 The new version was preferred for its quicker pace, distinctive styles of kicking, and the higher standard of athleticism that it demanded.
 It is considered the pioneer version of modern Sepak Takraw and remains one of the dominant competitive forms.

-The first properly organized Sepak Takraw competition was held at a Swim Club in Penang on May 16, 1945.
+The first properly organised Sepak Takraw competition was held at a Swim Club in Penang on May 16, 1945.
 Three teams from Malay populated localities in Penang were among those that competed for the Nyak Din Nyak Sham Trophy.
 The sport spread rapidly through the remainder of Malaya.
 From Penang, "Sepak Raga Jaring" spread to Alor Setar in Kedah, to Kampung Baru in Kuala Lumpur and then to Singapore.
 By 1960, the variation was well known in many Malayan schools that had badminton courts.
 The sport was frequently played by football players because of the similarities in skills required for both sports.
 Several Sepak Raga associations formed in various Malayan states.

 About the same time, similar developments occurred in Thailand.
 In 1929, the Siam Sports Association drafted the first rules for the Takraw competition.
 Four years later, the association introduced the volleyball-style net and held the first public contest.
 Within just a few years, Takraw was added to the curriculum in Siamese schools.
 The game became such a cherished local custom that another exhibition of volleyball-style Takraw was staged to celebrate the kingdom's first constitution in 1933, the year after Thailand abolished its absolute monarchy.